The frame "Anchors" contains a table with the list of anchors. Adding anchors is performed in the "New anchors" dialog window.

 By default the anchor does not support a compressive force - anchor elements loaded in compression during a certain stage of calculation are temporarily disabled.
 If tension occurs in subsequent analysis run (due to change in load, geometry or material parameters of soil), the program automatically introduces these elements back into the analysis.
 The program makes also possible to include a compressive response of the anchor.
 However, for elements loaded primarily in compression we recommend defining these elements as props.

 The anchor deforms during analysis.
-Such deformation together with the deformation of the surrounding soil may cause a reduction of the specified prestress force in the anchor.
-Providing we wish to achieve a specific prestress force in the anchor, it is necessary to either post-stress the anchor to a given value in the next calculation stage or to use a sufficiently large magnitude of the prestress force right from the beginning to compensate for a possible drop (the resulting anchor force after completion of the calculation step is displayed at the anchor head below the prescribed prestress force).
+Such deformation together with the deformation of the surrounding soil may cause a change of the current tensile force in the anchor.
+Providing we wish to modify the tensile force in the anchor to a specific value we can post-stress the existing anchor to a given value in arbitrary subsequent calculation stage.

 Introducing pre-stressed anchors into the soil may lead to plastic deformation of the soil in the vicinity of the anchor head or root.
 Some modifications of the original input are then required to avoid often encountered loss of converge.